UK Independence Party

-The UK Independence Party (UKIP /ˈjuːkɪp/ YOO-kip) is a Eurosceptic, far-right populist political party in the United Kingdom.
-The party reached its greatest level of success in the mid-2010s, when it gained two members of parliament (both through defections) and was the largest party representing the UK in the European Parliament.
-The party is led by Nick Tenconi, the COO of Turning Point UK.
+The UK Independence Party (UKIP /ˈjuːkɪp/ YOO-kip) is a far-right Christian nationalist political party in the United Kingdom.
+Originally gaining prominence as a Eurosceptic right-wing populist party, it reached its peak in the mid-2010s under the leadership of Nigel Farage, when it gained two members of Parliament (both through defections) and was the largest party representing the UK in the European Parliament.
+Farage resigned as leader following the UK's vote for Brexit in 2016.
+It has since become a fringe far-right party.
+In February 2025 Nick Tenconi, the COO of Turning Point UK, became leader, who has pivoted the party toward Christian nationalism.

-UKIP originated as the Anti-Federalist League, a somewhat single-issue Eurosceptic party established in London by Alan Sked in 1991.
-It was renamed UKIP in 1993, but its growth remained slow and was largely eclipsed by the Eurosceptic Referendum Party until the latter's 1997 dissolution.
-In 1997, Sked was ousted by a faction led by Nigel Farage, who became the party's preeminent figure.
-In 2006, Farage officially became leader and, under his direction, the party adopted a wider policy platform and capitalised on concerns about rising immigration, in particular among the white British working class.
+UKIP was one of the first parties formed with the specific aim of advancing the cause of the UK's withdrawal from the European Union (EU).
+It originated as the Anti-Federalist League, a single-issue Eurosceptic party established in London by Alan Sked in 1991.
+It was renamed as the UK Independence Party in 1993.
+Its growth was slow and it was largely eclipsed by the Eurosceptic Referendum Party, founded by James Goldsmith in 1994, until that party's 1997 dissolution.
+In the same year, Sked was ousted by a faction led by Farage, who became the party's preeminent figure.
+In 2006, Farage became leader and, under his direction the party adopted a wider policy platform and capitalised on concerns about rising immigration, in particular among the white British working class.
 This resulted in significant breakthroughs at the 2013 local elections, 2014 European parliamentary elections, and 2015 general election.
-After the UK voted to leave the EU in the 2016 Brexit referendum, Farage stepped down as UKIP leader, later joining the Brexit Party (now known as Reform UK), which is widely considered to be UKIP's successor.
-UKIP subsequently saw its vote share and membership heavily decline, losing all of its elected representatives amid much internal instability and a drift toward a far-right, anti-Islam stance.
+After the UK voted to leave the EU in the 2016 EU referendum, Farage stepped down as UKIP leader, later joining the Brexit Party (now known as Reform UK), which is widely considered to be UKIP's successor.
+UKIP subsequently saw its vote share and membership heavily decline, losing all its elected representatives amid much internal instability and a drift toward a far-right, anti-Islam stance.